WHAT DOES “BOGEY DOPE” MEAN?

 the Team

-2012 Air Force Pilot Training classmates, applying 3 decades of combined military and civilian aviation experience to provide the best possible unmanned aviation services.
+Air Force squadron mates, applying 4 decades of combined military and civilian aviation experience to provide the best possible unmanned aviation services.

 • Former Air Force officer & C-17 Globemaster III airdrop pilot.